9th Annual Cattywampus Parade & Block Party

 Community members of all ages are invited to make giant puppets, masks, costumes, and other art and come together to parade as one.
 The parade is free and open to all!

-Stay tuned for info about our May 2026 Parade!!
-Scroll down for info about our 2026 theme, parade art making resources, and more.
+Scroll down for info about our 2026 theme,parade art making resources, and more.

 We are grateful to all of the community partners who’ve collaborated with us over the years to make each parade year unique, including Bike Walk Knoxville and the Big Ears Festival, who co-hosted in 2022 and 2023, alongside musical guests the Preservation Hall Jazz Band, Aurora Nealand & the Royal Roses, RAM, 79rs Gang, and others.